ogoldberg/ai-first-web-client/docs/SLA_SUPPORT_POLICY.md

 ## Overview

-This document defines the Service Level Agreement (SLA) and support policies for the LLM Browser hosted service.
+This document defines the Service Level Agreement (SLA) and support policies for the Unbrowser hosted service.
 It outlines uptime commitments, support response times, escalation procedures, and service credit policies.

 ---